- faster and simpler process for taking buses back into public control

 Timescales for devolution in Sussex

-Spring 2025: Results of the devolution consultation followed by a Ministerial decision on whether to proceed with a Mayoral Strategic Authority.
+We expect to receive the results of the consultation in late spring 2025.
+This will be followed by a Ministerial decision on whether to proceed with a Mayoral Combined County Authority for Sussex.